uniwebcms/component-library-template/README.md

 Welcome to the world of Uniweb component libraries!
 If you're looking to create dynamic, reusable web components for your Uniweb websites, you've come to the right place.

-With this starter template you can build your components using GitHub actions, so there is no need to have a local dev environment.
-The URL of your newly built library is all you need to start using it on a website.
-Want to iterate faster?
-Set up a local envirnmoment, code locally with hot reload, and see changes in real-time.
+This starter template offers two ways to build your components: use the included GitHub action for a no-setup approach, or set up a local development environment for faster iteration.
+With the GitHub action approach, simply commit to the main branch and your components are automatically built and hosted.
+All you need is the base URL to start using your library on any website, with new versions fetched automatically.
+For those who prefer rapid development, the local setup provides hot reload functionality to see your changes in real-time.

 [Uniweb](https://uniwebcms.com) is a powerful web CMS that helps you create dynamic websites with ease.
 Each website is linked to a component library, which is a webpack federated module.
 Don't worry if that sounds a bit technical – in simple terms, it means your components can be shared instantly across multiple websites, making your development process more efficient and consistent.